 Dreams occur when a person sleeps while visions usually happen during waking hours.
 Scripture, however, is sometimes not fully clear whether God is communicating with someone via this method or a vision.
-For example, Daniel 2:19 states that a secret was revealed to the prophet in a 'night vision.'
+For example, Daniel 2:19 states that a secret was revealed to the prophet in a "night vision."
 It is unknown whether Daniel was or was not sleeping when the event occurred (see also Daniel 7:1 - 2).

 The dreams of several Old Testament people are recorded in Scripture.
 They include King Abimelech of Gerar (Genesis 20:3), Jacob (Genesis 28:12, 31:10), Laban (Jacob's employer - Genesis 31:24), Joseph (Genesis 37:5, 9) and an imprisoned butler and baker (Genesis 40).

-Still others whom the Bible records include Egypt's Pharaoh (Genesis 41), Midianites who will soon be conquered by Gideon (Judges 7), King Solomon (1Kings 3:5), King Nebuchadnezzar of Babylon (Daniel 2:3, 4) and the prophet Daniel (Daniel 7).
+Others whose dreams are recorded in the Bible records include Egypt's Pharaoh (Genesis 41), Midianites who will soon be conquered by Gideon (Judges 7), King Solomon (1Kings 3:5), King Nebuchadnezzar of Babylon (Daniel 2:3, 4) and the prophet Daniel (Daniel 7).

 The details of what Joseph, Jesus' stepfather, dreamt on three different occasions is recorded in the New Testament (Matthew 1:20 - 23, 2:13, 19 - 20).
 A fourth one, where he is warned not to live in Judea, is also referenced (Matthew 2:22).